satellite-earth/community-ui/README.md

 # Satellite Community UI

-Community UI is a [NIP-29](https://github.com/nostr-protocol/nips/blob/master/29.md) compatible Discord-like social frontend for managing a [public Satellite node](https://github.com/satellite-earth/public-node).
+Community UI is a [NIP-29](https://github.com/nostr-protocol/nips/blob/master/29.md) compatible Discord-like social frontend for managing and interacting with one or more [public Satellite nodes](https://github.com/satellite-earth/public-node).

 It's bundled by [Satelite Desktop](https://github.com/satellite-earth/desktop) but can also be run standalone in a web browser.